Mid Mountains Legal Blog

 What happens if I breach my community correction order?

-If it is suspected that a CCO condition has been breached, the defendant may be ordered to attend court to determine whether a breach has in fact occurred.
+If it is suspected that a CCO condition has been breached, the defendant may be ordered to attend court to determine whether a breach has occurred.

 If a breach is established, the court may: